 Most companies will at least pay lip service to the fact that they don’t want managers to make employees feel uncomfortable and unwelcome.

-So why is it so common for abrasive managers to get away with bad behavior?
+So, why is it so common for abrasive managers to get away with bad behavior at work?
 It’s a pattern that we see repeating itself again and again, while company higher-ups often feel powerless or miffed about how to stop it.

-It’s imperative that companies deal with abrasive managers decisively and quickly.
+It’s imperative that companies deal with bosses who have abrasive management styles decisively and quickly.
 The company’s culture and values are at stake.
 Unchecked, uncivil behavior will infect everyone in its path, and spread even more quickly when the person exhibiting the behavior is in a position of power.
 Their behavior sends a signal to the rest of their staff about what’s acceptable.

-Ready to take this issue seriously?
+Ready to take this abrasive behavior at work issue seriously?
 The first step is to understand why the abrasive behavior is happening, and the second is to make a plan for change.

 No More Excuses